 Most scenarios, including our own, propose that irregular satellite capture occurred early in the Solar System's history (Section 1.1).
-It is likely that Jupiter's eccentricity was closer to zero at this time and its current value was obtained later.
-Thus we have chosen to use $e_J = 0$ in our simulations and believe it is a reasonable assumption.
+It is likely that Jupiter's eccentricity was closer to zero at this time and its current value was acquired later.
+Thus we have chosen to use $e_I = 0$ in our simulations and believe that it is a reasonable assumption.

 How would Jupiter's current eccentricity affect capture?
 It is not straightforward to extend this study to a non-zero jovian eccentricity for the primary reason that the Jacobi constant is no longer a constant of the motion.
-Though Jupiter's current eccentricity is small $(e_J \sim 0.048)$, it causes the calculated C_J of an interloper to vary by ~0.2 over an orbit.
+Though Jupiter's current eccentricity is small ($e_J \sim 0.048$), it causes the calculated C_J of an interloper to vary by ~0.2 over an orbit.
 This is a variation about ten times larger than our entire range of tested Jacobi constants.
 Thus we cannot simply assign an initial C_J to binaries or single objects approaching an eccentric Jupiter and compare the capture results with the equivalent circular case.
 Only for eccentricities less than a hundredth of Jupiter's would the errors introduced in the Jacobi constant be acceptable.

-The results of Astakhov & Farrelly (2004) suggest an order of magnitude lower capture probability for single objects in the eccentric case as compared to capture by a planet orbiting on a circle.
+The results of Astakhov and Farrelly (2004) suggest an order of magnitude lower capture probability for single objects in the eccentric case as compared to capture by a planet orbiting on a circle.
 However, their initial conditions were generated using the same Jacobi constant values in the eccentric and the non-eccentric cases.
 Because of the variation in C_J induced by eccentricity, their method actually produces a much larger range of Jacobi constants (and much higher approach speeds) for tests with an eccentric planet, and the results should not be directly compared with the circular case.
-We believe their conclusions give artificially low eccentric-case capture rates for this reason.
+We believe their capture rates for an eccentric Jupiter are artificially low for this reason.

 We do not expect Jupiter's eccentricity to strongly affect capture.
 As the timescale for capture is much shorter than Jupiter's orbital period, the planet's instantaneous location is the most relevant factor.
 At pericenter, Jupiter's Hill sphere is slightly smaller than at its average distance from the Sun and encounter speeds are slightly higher, likely resulting in fewer captures.
 The opposite can be expected at apocenter, causing the effects of eccentricity to average out and probably produce little change in overall capture statistics.
 To truly know the effects of the planet's eccentricity would require large-scale integrations with the interlopers originating on heliocentric orbits.
-This is beyond the scope of our current work, but again, we suspect the difference in capture rates will be small.
+This is beyond the scope of our current work.